thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 - [Languages ∩ Architecture (Languages [intersect] Architecture)](https://verdagon.dev/home): a blog about low-level pldev topics.

 - [Writing and Compiling a Lisp](https://bernsteinbear.com/blog/lisp/): two really nice series about writing an interpreter for a full-featured Lisp in OCaml, and a compiler for it in C.

+- [Writing a compiler in Ruby, bottom up](http://hokstad.com/compiler): writing a compiler for a Lisp-ish language that links to libc and starts from code generation instead of parsing.

 <h2 id="tinybins">small programs</h2>